codyzu/webdev-site/m4/index.md

         operation: button,
       }
     case '=':
-      // TODO: PERFORM THE CALCULATION AND REUTRN THE MODIFIED STATE
+      // TODO: PERFORM THE CALCULATION AND RETURN THE MODIFIED STATE
       // return {current, next, operation};
       return state;
     case 'C':
-      // When C is presed, we reset the state return {
+      // When C is pressed, we reset the state return {
         current: '0',
         next: null,
         operation: null,
       }
     default:
-      // If a button occured that we did not expect, don't change anything return state;
+      // If a button occurred that we did not expect, don't change anything return state;
   }
 }